 But I kept walking around the lake and I remember talking to Joel again on the phone one time while I was walking around the lake in late October and it was starting to get pretty cold.
 He said, “I told you I had a hard time at first and it was really lonely but you have to find your people.
 Who are some people in your community that you can reach out to and choose them as your ‘pseudofamily?”

 And when I talked to Judy that same week about wanting to leave, she said the same thing.
 “Find your people.
-Even if that means driving to Boston two times a month to spend time with a pastor there or a family there.”
+So I did.

-And I was crying less and started to feel like I belonged on the East Coast.
-I met a really cool discipleship pastor in Boston and he helped walk me through a little of this messiness.
+I was crying less and started to feel like I belonged on the East Coast.
+I met a really cool discipleship pastor and he helped walk me through a little of this messiness.

 By January, I had gone from surviving to THRIVING.
 I was heading up the youth retreats and Jim even asked me to be the speaker for our Trailblazer weekend.
 I had finally started to understand my purpose and plan that God had set before me.